 - It's really exciting with ENCs with limited content.
 We are very excited that the Danish Geodata Agency can launch updated data faster than otherwise expected to our users in Greenland, adds Kenneth Lund Bøjler, head of department in the Ministry of Housing and Infrastructure in Greenland.

-Users should note that ENCs with limited content only contain the most necessary data, including new accurate depth data, a new georeferenced coastline and the data required for safe navigation, such as lighthouses, beacons and cables.
+Not a substitute for paper chart Users should note that ENCs with limited content only contain the most necessary data, including new accurate depth data, a new georeferenced coastline and the data required for safe navigation, such as lighthouses, beacons and cables.
 It may, therefore, be necessary to also have a paper nautical chart on board when navigating through areas where hydrographic survey data is not as up to date.

 The figure shows what the new ENCs with limited content look like on two different scales.
 The Nase Content ENC covers the Prince Christian Sound, where recent surveys have been carried out, but electronic charts of the area have not yet been made.